 The concept of “Going Green” has become less about making changes to reduce impact, and more about marketing.
 We at Tropical Ice have never sought to acquire labels in the form of eco-this or eco-that; when we thoroughly analysed our impact on our work environment we found out that there really wasn’t much we needed to change.

-Our contribution is best illustrated by our work in Tsavo.
+Our contribution to conservation is best illustrated by our work in Tsavo.
 We’ve made peripheral changes in our camps: we’ve reduced the amount of fuel used to heat water by designing efficient heaters; we use fuel made from recycled coffee husks instead of charcoal from hacked down trees; our camp firewood comes from tree farms so that we don’t use important dead wood from our fragile surroundings; we’ve virtually eliminated plastic bottles by refining our water filtering systems.

 But there are more important aspects to our conservation involvement.